 Stay Dry by Learning How to Easily Seal Your Car or Truck Roof

-Seal that leak!
+Seal that flowing crack!

 It truly is a pain to see the weather cloud up when your car has a leak in the roof.
 This holds especially true during the rainy or monsoon season.
 If your car is relatively new and still has a warranty, it would be advised to bring the car to the dealer for proper inspection and factory-warrantied repair.